Interactive Advisors | Robo-Advisor Supermarket from Interactive Brokers 2023

 One of the greatest benefits to robo-advisors is how diverse and customizable they are.
 In this Interactive Advisors Review you’ll discover how the company goes above and beyond their competitors.
 Few robo-advisors have as far a reach as Interactive Advisors.

-In 2015, Interactive Brokers agreed to acquire Covestor — an investment business that later became Interactive Advisors.
-The basic Interactive Advisors robo-advisor is the offshoot of Covester and offers a diversified investment portfolio aligned with your goals and risk tolerance with a low management fee of only 0.12% of assets undermanagement.
+In 2015, Interactive Brokers acquired Covestor — a robo advisory business that later became Interactive Advisors.
+The change from Covester to Interactive Advisors expanded the platform to go beyond proprietary portfolios.
+The basic Interactive Advisors robo-advisor is the offshoot of Covester and offers a diversified investment portfolio aligned with your goals and risk tolerance with a low management fee starting at 0.08% of AUM.

-In addition to the basic robo-advisory offer Interactive Advisors is like a supermarket filled with managed portfolios offered by a variety of investment firms including quite a few run by the Interactive Advisors managers.
+In addition to the basic Interactive robo-advisory offer Interactive Advisors is like a supermarket filled with managed portfolios offered by a variety of investment firms and spanning various strategies, prices and investment minimums.

 Ease of Use

 Tool & Resources

 Interactive Advisors is a unique platform that offers users access to scores of managed portfolios with a range of fees, styles, and minimums.